Visual Tools

 Exponential: f(x)=exf(x) = e^x or f(x)=2xf(x) = 2^x — a curve rising rapidly to the right, approaching zero to the left.

 Each parent has characteristic domain, range, symmetry, and shape.
 Transformations modify these features systematically.
 Knowing the parent means knowing what to expect from its transformed offspring.
+The table below collects all seven parents in one place with formula, domain, range, and the geometric feature that identifies each.

 Transformations Overview